sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dwz</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : DWARF optimization and duplicate removal tool
+Short desc    : DWARF optimization and duplicate removal tool
-Лицензия     : GPLv2+ and GPLv3+
+License      : GPLv2+ and GPLv3+
-Описание     : The dwz package contains a program that attempts to optimize DWARF
+Descript     : The dwz package contains a program that attempts to optimize DWARF
              : debugging information contained in ELF shared libraries and ELF executables
              : for size, by replacing DWARF information representation with equivalent
              : smaller representation where possible and by reducing the amount of